monalisasabina/Crochet-Order-Management-System/Docs/ai_journal.md

 ## 3. Setting up the Backend

 ```
-i want to switch to backend, I just realized i can't do much on the frontend
+I want to switch to backend, I just realized I can't do much on the frontend
-after client-side routing. im conversant with Python (SQLAlchemy) for the backend.
+after client-side routing.
+I'm conversant with Python (SQLAlchemy) for the backend.
 Now I know models.py is used for models, seed.py is for sample data, and app.py deals with the
 API(FLASK).
-Now, i want you to;
+Now, I want you to;
- 1. differentiate between using Next.js and Python .
+ 1. Differentiate between using Next.js and Python .
- 2. give me the basic structure of a next.js backend
+ 2. Give me the basic structure of a next.js backend
- 3. is there anything installed?
+ 3. Is there anything installed?
- 4. are we still using SQLAIchemy?
+ 4. Are we still using SQLAIchemy?
- 5. what API is used?
+ 5. What API is used?
- take me through step by step, avoid complex concepts
+ Take me through step by step, avoid complex concepts.
 ```
 1. Differences
    Next.js;